Agentic AI Security

 Is there a free tier?

-How do I upgrade the plugin?
+How do I upgrade Shield?

 You're on the list.